Mycelium-based materials: Acoustic dampening

-Fashion and Cosmetics
+Fashion and cosmetics

 Within the contemporary fashion industry there has been a push for more ethically sourced materials in order to alleviate environmental concerns.
-To fulfill these needs, companies like Mycoworks and Ecovative have developed sustainable materials to substitute for leather of varying thicknesses and applications.
-Beyond textiles, mycelium based materials have also found use for substitution in makeup wedges, eye masks and sheet masks due to the materials highly variable mechanical properties.
+To fulfil these needs, companies like Mycoworks, Ecovative, and Sqim (Ephea/Mogu), have developed sustainable materials to substitute for leather of varying thicknesses and applications.
+The first mycelium leather wearable garment was produced by Sqim through Ephea in collaboration with the fashion house of Givenchy (2022).
+Shortly after, Mycoworks followed with their first fashion runway debut in collaboration with Swedish brand Deadwood Studios (2023).